Casburggraaf/Groei.Amsterdam/README.md

 ### 📙 Overview

 Groei.Amstedam is a interactive map where you can see the development of the city trough the years.
 This application is build in one week and has been improved for the course **Performance Matters**.
-This project is made in cooperation with [HvA](http://www.amsterdamuas.com), [Adamnet](http://www.adamnet.nl) and [OBA](https://www.oba.nl/oba/english.html)
+This project is made in cooperation with [HvA](http://www.amsterdamuas.com), [AdamNet](http://www.adamnet.nl) and [OBA](https://www.oba.nl/oba/english.html).

 ## 🎨 Features
-* A Interactive map.
+* An interactive map.
 Build with [LeafLet](http://leafletjs.com) & [MapBox](https://www.mapbox.com)
-* The most uptodate data of Amsterdam, fetch from [AdamLink](https://adamlink.nl)
+* The most up to date data of Amsterdam, fetch from [AdamLink](https://adamlink.nl)
-* A Scrollbar to slide trough the years
+* A Scrollbar to slide through the years
-* Can be used with or without mouse/touchscreen
+* Can be used with or without mouse or touchscreen
-* A autoplay function with a option to increase the play speed
+* An autoplay function with an option to increase the play speed
 * Serverside fetching and parsing of the api
-* A Offline([ServiceWorker](https://serviceworke.rs/)) and Non-JavaScript([EJS Templating](http://www.embeddedjs.com)) version.
+* An offline([ServiceWorker](https://serviceworke.rs/)) and Non-JavaScript([EJS Templating](http://www.embeddedjs.com)) version.

 ## 🚀 Installation
 Clone the repository